imbo/imbo/docs/installation/configuration.rst

         // ...
     );

-3) Use an instance of a class implementing the ``Imbo\EventListener\ListenerInterface`` interface together with a public key filter:
+4) Use a class implementing the ``Imbo\EventListener\ListenerInterface`` interface together with an optional public key filter:

 .. code-block:: php